structuredpath/InterposeKit/README.md

 ## Improvement Ideas

-- Support for hooking KVO-enabled objects
+- Support for hooking KVO-enabled objects ([#19](https://github.com/structuredpath/InterposeKit/issues/19))
+- Correct super lookup when injecting a trampoline into classes with overridden methods ([#21](https://github.com/structuredpath/InterposeKit/issues/21))
-- Signature type checking at hook construction
+- Signature type checking at hook construction ([#20](https://github.com/structuredpath/InterposeKit/issues/20))
+- A way for retrieving all hooks on an object/class
-- Support for reverting multiple hooks on a class in an arbitrary order
+- Support for reverting multiple hooks on a class in an arbitrary order ([#12](https://github.com/structuredpath/InterposeKit/issues/12))

 ## References